favalot/genassist4j/README.md

 ## 3. Multi-Agent Conversation Framework

-GenAssist4j enables the next-gen LLM applications with
+GenAssist4j enables the next-gen LLM applications with a generic multi-agent conversation framework.
+Features of this use case include:

+- **Multi-